roytu/iclicker-writeup/README.md

 # README

 This repository is a guide on how to patch iClicker firmware.
-The iClicker is connected by SPI to an SPI-to-USB programmer, which is connected to a UNIX computer.
+The iClicker is connected by ISP to an ISP-to-USB programmer, which is connected to a UNIX computer.
 We document how we reverse-engineered the firmware and modified it to spoof votes from fake iClickers, successfully flooding a base station with these votes.

 This document was written several years after this project ended.
 We are reconstructing what we did based on the patched code itself, and scraps of notes here and there.
 Hence, some of it might be misleading, or straight wrong.
 But we tried.
 We really did!